rembertmagri/bigdata-frameworks/README.md

 * MapReduce execution time: 5 hours 30 minutes
 * Spark on YARN execution time: 18 minutes
 * Spark Standalone cluster execution time: 22 minutes

+This confirms what Apache Spark claims: that it is at least 10x faster than Hadoop's MapReduce.